 WordPress Hosting is a hosting product that is pre-configured to host a WordPress powered website efficiently.
 There is no industry-standard definition for “WordPress Hosting” so the exact product will vary by host.
-WordPress Hosting is usually used for the 3 “s’s” – to simplify, to secure, and to speed up a WordPress install compared to a WordPress install on typical Linux server.
+WordPress Hosting is usually used for the 3 “S’s” – to simplify, to secure, and to speed up a WordPress install compared to a WordPress install on a typical Linux server.

 How WordPress Hosting Works

 There is no industry-definition for what “WordPress Hosting” – it varies by hosting company.
 Since WordPress is simply software that can run on any Linux hosting server that supports PHP / MySQL – the “WordPress Hosting” is often used as an empty upsell.

 However, WordPress websites do use some resources differently than other web applications – so there is plenty of scope to create a hosting product that runs a WordPress install more efficiently than a traditional install on shared / VPS hosting.

 Imagine real-world housing for a second.
 Buying hosting is kind of like purchasing a condominium, townhome or detached house.
 You buy it and live in it and do whatever you want.

 But now – imagine you are the builder of these homes.
 And you notice that most of your homeowners are all elderly couples (or couples with children – whatever piques your imagination).